 Why use a card-issuing platform instead of building direct bank relationships?

-Three reasons: (1) bank partnerships take 6-12 months to establish from scratch and require regulatory expertise; (2) BIN sponsorship requires existing bank relationships that early-stage fintech does not have; (3) processor integration plus compliance plus dispute management is a 12-18 month build.
-Card issuing platforms compress that to 30-90 days at the cost of platform fees.
-Most fintech under $50M annual card volume find platforms pay back; above that, in-house may make sense.
+Three reasons.
+First, bank partnerships take 6-12 months to establish from scratch and require regulatory expertise most early-stage fintech teams do not have on staff.
+Second, BIN sponsorship requires existing bank relationships that brand-new programs cannot bring to the table.
+Third, processor integration plus compliance plus dispute management is a 12-18 month build before you ship a single card.
+Card-issuing platforms compress that to 30-90 days at the cost of platform fees plus narrower customization.
+Most fintech teams below mid-market card volume find platforms pay back; above that, an in-house bank charter starts to make sense.

-What is the difference between virtual and physical cards?
+What is the difference between virtual and physical cards in practice?

-Virtual cards exist only as 16-digit numbers (with CVV and expiration) and are issued instantly via API.
-Used for: B2B vendor payments, expense management, online subscriptions.
-Physical cards have plastic, get mailed to cardholders, take 7-14 days to arrive.
-Used for: consumer-facing card products, employee corporate cards.
-Stripe Issuing $0.10 per virtual card vs $3 plus $0.50 per use for physical.
-Most card-issuing programs use virtual primarily, with physical as a higher-cost option.
+Virtual cards exist only as 16-digit numbers with CVV and expiration, are issued instantly via API, and are used for B2B vendor payments, expense management, and online subscriptions.
+Physical cards are plastic, get mailed to cardholders, take 7-14 days to arrive, and are used for consumer-facing card products and employee corporate cards.
+Stripe Issuing charges $0.10 per active virtual card monthly compared to $3 to create and $0.50 per use for physical.
+Most growth-stage card-issuing programs lean heavily on virtual, with physical reserved for cardholder products that genuinely need a plastic card.

-How do interchange fees work in card issuing?
+How do interchange fees actually work in card issuing?

-Interchange is the fee paid by the merchant when a card is used; the issuing platform takes a cut and passes the rest to your business.
-Typical interchange: 1.5-3% of transaction value, with debit cards lower than credit, Visa/Mastercard typical, Amex higher.
-Card issuing platforms negotiate interchange tiers based on volume and program type.
-For high-volume programs ($10M+ monthly), interchange revenue can be a meaningful business line; for low-volume programs, platform fees often exceed interchange revenue.
+Interchange is the fee paid by the merchant when a card is used; the card network sets the rate, the issuing bank receives it, and the issuing platform takes a cut before passing the rest to you.
+Typical interchange runs 1.5-3 percent of transaction value, with debit cards lower than credit, Visa and Mastercard around the middle, and Amex higher.
+Issuing platforms negotiate interchange tiers based on volume and program type.
+For high-volume programs (above ten million dollars in monthly card spend) interchange revenue can be a meaningful business line; for low-volume programs platform fees and per-card costs typically exceed interchange revenue.

 What about KYC, KYB, and compliance for card-issuing programs?

-Every card-issuing program requires KYC (Know Your Customer) for cardholders and KYB (Know Your Business) for issuing entity.
-Stripe Issuing handles KYC via Stripe Connect for cardholders.
-Marqeta, Lithic, Bond, and others provide KYC tools or integrations.
-Compliance varies by region (US BSA, EU AMLD, UK FCA, etc.).
-Plan for: monthly compliance reporting, annual audits, ongoing KYC re-verification.
-The platform fee covers the bulk of this; expect to add 0.5-1.5 FTEs for compliance ops at growth scale.
+Every card-issuing program requires KYC (Know Your Customer) for cardholders and KYB (Know Your Business) for the issuing entity.
+Stripe Issuing handles KYC through Stripe Connect for cardholders; Marqeta, Lithic, Highnote, and Adyen Issuing each provide KYC tools or partner integrations.
+Compliance posture varies by region (US BSA, EU AMLD, UK FCA, and similar) and program type.
+Plan for monthly compliance reporting, annual audits, and ongoing KYC re-verification.
+The platform fee covers the bulk of this; expect to add 0.5-1.5 FTEs for compliance ops at growth-stage scale.

-Can I switch card-issuing platforms without disrupting cardholders?
+Can I switch card-issuing platforms without disrupting existing cardholders?

 Difficult but possible.
-The challenge: existing cards have BIN ranges tied to specific bank partners; switching platforms typically means re-issuing cards with new BIN ranges.
-Standard migration pattern: (1) issue new cards on new platform 60-90 days before cutover, (2) communicate to cardholders to update online subscriptions and saved cards, (3) phase out old cards over 90 days, (4) close old platform contract.
-Total migration: 6-9 months for active card programs.
+The challenge is that existing cards have BIN ranges tied to specific bank partners; switching platforms typically means re-issuing cards with new BIN ranges.
+Standard migration pattern: issue new cards on the new platform 60-90 days before cutover, communicate to cardholders to update online subscriptions and saved cards, phase out old cards over 90 days, and close the old platform contract.
+Total migration runs 6-9 months for active card programs.
+Most teams that switch are motivated by structural property changes (custom BIN, multi-currency, ergonomics) rather than raw cost savings at the entry tier.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.